Why I Write

 I’ve always been a writer.
 As a little girl, I conjured miniature magazines out of scraps of paper.
 In my early teens, I embarked on my first novel – a story of young romance – and shared chapters with my friends in the school playground.

+Later, I penned screeds of execrable love-sick poetry (best consigned to the bin).
 In between ‘proper’ jobs, I’d always begin a new work of fiction – until life got in the way again, and I’d set the pages aside.
-Finally, I took the plunge, gave up the daily grind and moved to a cottage in the country with my imaginary friends.
-Being a novelist is a rollercoaster ride into the unknown: exhilarating and rewarding, scary and liberating.